jswee1/jswee1/README.md

 I'm JS from Singapore.
 Discovered interest in implementing software application project when I was assigned to implement software applications at the beginning of my career.
 Made the switch to IT industry in 2022, and I am working to build technical knowledge in full stack development.

-Hope to service my company's clients more effectively with this knowledge.

-Interested in full-time positions that require experience with application delivery, lead generation/management and customer service - roles such as Application Project Manager, Customer Success Manager or Account Management in system integrator/software product company.
+Interested in full-time positions that require experience with application delivery, lead generation/management and customer service - roles such as Application Project Manager or IT Operation Manager.

 Skills:  REACT / JS